GoulartBruno/projeto-labeddit-frontend/README.md

 - Cookies
 - TailwindCSS

-### Funcionalidades
+### Functionalities

-- **Rotas públicas:**
+- **Public routes:**
-  - É possível realizar cadastro.
+- It is possible to register.
-  - É possível realizar login.
+- It is possible to log in.
-- **Rotas protegidas por autenticação:**
+- **Authentication-protected routes:**
-  - Visualização de uma lista de posts.
+  - Viewing a list of posts.
-    - Com data de quando foram criados.
+    - With date of when they were created.
-    - Com usernames de seus criadores.
+    - With usernames of their creators.
-    - Com número de likes.
+    - With number of likes.
-    - Com número de comentários.
+    - With number of comments.
-    - Escolher visualizar em ordem de mais recentes.
+    - Choose to view in order of most recent.
-    - Escolher visualizar em ordem de mais populares (baseado no número de likes).
+    - Choose to view in order of most popular (based on the number of likes).
-  - É possível criar um novo post.
+  - You can create a new post.
-  - É possível dar like ou dislike em qualquer post.
+  - You can like or dislike any post.
-  - Não é possível dar like ou dislike em seu próprio post.
+  - It is not possible to like or dislike your own post.
-  - Visualização de um post específico com sua lista de comentários (se houver).
+  - Viewing a specific post with its list of comments (if any).
-    - Comentários com data de quando foram criados.
+    - Comments with date when they were created.
-    - Comentários com usernames de seus criadores.
+    - Comments with usernames of their creators.
-    - Comentários com número de likes.
+    - Comments with number of likes.
-  - É possível criar um novo comentário.
+  - You can create a new comment.
-  - É possível dar like ou dislike em um comentário.
+  - It is possible to like or dislike a comment.
-  - Não é possível dar like ou dislike no seu próprio comentário.
+  - It is not possible to like or dislike your own comment.
-  - É possível fazer logout (sair) da rede social.
+  - It is possible to log out (exit) of the social network.

-### Futuras melhorias
+### Future improvements

-- Ser possível excluir um post.
+- Being able to delete a post.
-- Ser possível excluir um comentário.
+- You can delete a comment.
-- Visulizar página com informações do usuário.
+- View page with user information.
-- Ser possível excluir sua conta.
+- Being able to delete your account.
-- Ser possível editar um post.
+- Being able to edit a post.
-- Ser possível editar um comentário.
+- It is possible to edit a comment.
-- Ser possível editar informações de usuário (username, email e senha).
+- It is possible to edit user information (username, email and password).

-### Status do projeto
+### Project status

-- Finalizado ⏳
+- Finished ⏳

-## Contato
+## Contact

 Linkedin: https://www.linkedin.com/in/goulartbruno/
 <br>